sguldemond/devops-directive-kubernetes-course/NOTES.md

 I should go back to chapter 12 and deploy using kluctl before the GitOps part of chapter 14.
 I order to complete `kluctl delete -t staging`, after initializing the delete I have to run:
 ```
-# Remove finalizers from the demo-app KluctlDeployment
 kubectl patch kluctldeployment demo-app -n kluctl-gitops -p '{"metadata":{"finalizers":[]}}' --type=merge

-# Remove finalizers from the gitops KluctlDeployment
 kubectl patch kluctldeployment gitops -n kluctl-gitops -p '{"metadata":{"finalizers":[]}}' --type=merge
 ```
 Then restart `kluctl delete -t staging`.